-I am an Assciate Professor in Medicine and English Literature.
+I am Professor in Modern Literature and Medical Humanities.
 My room is 119 in the Queen's Building.

 I have research and teaching interests in modernist, postmodernist and contemporary fiction; medical humanities; modernity and the contemporary; poststructuralism; philosophies of temporality, ethics and affect; psychoanalysis; neuroscience and language.

 I work in the English Department and in the Wellcome Trust Centre for the Cultures and Environments of Heath.
 In the Centre, I am currently leading a critical and creative Beacon project called The Index of Evidence on the relationship between health and evidence in a post-truth context.

-With Lisa Baraitser (Birkbeck) I am joint PI on a Wellcome Trust Collaborative Award called 'Waiting Times'.
+With Lisa Baraitser (Birkbeck) I am joint PI on a 5-year Wellcome Trust Collaborative Award called 'Waiting Times'.
 This project is working to uncover what it means to wait in and for healthcare.
 I am currently beginning work on a cultural history of waiting in modernity.

 My research interests are in modernist, postmodernist and contemporary fiction; medical humanities; modernist poetry; critical theory; modernity and the contemporary; poststructuralism; philosophies of temporality, ethics and affect; psychoanalysis; gender and language; neuroscience and language.

 I am interested in supervising PhD students working in the following areas: modernism (broadly, but particularly Samuel Beckett); interdisciplinary approaches to literature and neuroscience; medical humanities; psyshcoanalysis and literature; modernism and critical theory; literature and ethics; literature, temporality and affect.

 Please feel free to email if you would like to discuss your prospective project informally.

-2015 Imola Nagy-Seres, co-supervisor, ‘Empathy in Contemporary Fiction’
+2015 Imola Nagy-Seres, first supervisor, ‘Empathy in Contemporary Fiction’

 2015 Ana Tomcic, first supervisor, ‘Sexuality, Psychoanalysis and Drive in Modernist Women's Writing’ (South, West and Wales AHRC Doctoral Training Partnership)